 Luckily, the answer is pretty simple: You can learn a lot of what you need to know by reading websites and blogs online.

 Think I’m making this up, or that I’m making “finance” sound too simple by saying you can learn everything you need to know by reading websites?
 I assure you, it’s true: It’s how I learned everything that I know.
 I graduated from college with an English Lit degree, and never took a business or finance course in my life.
 Four years ago, I wanted to start investing and paying down my student debt, but I didn’t even know where to begin.
 I started by setting myself the goal of reading at least one finance article each day on my lunch break at work, from sites like Investopedia and Yahoo Finance.

 Eventually, the lingo and concepts started to click.
-Jump ahead to today, and not only am I investing, saving, and paying down my debt like a champ, but I get paid to write about finance and help others understand it—all without being trained or taking any classes on the subject.
+Jump ahead to today, and not only do I have a healthy investment account, a well-funded emergency fund, and shrinking debt, but I get paid to write about finance and help others understand it—all without being trained or taking any classes on the subject.